The Child Foretold:

 With this in mind, I am forced to have to accept Trelawney’s version of this event over Albus’s.
 Even if only because the purpose of the Trelawney>Harry conversation is that Rowling was so clearly determined to convey the information that Snape was indeed the eavesdropper and the DE who informed Voldemort of the incomplete Prophecy.

 Which opens a whole other can of worms, and introducing the conclusion that, unlikely as it seemed at the time, Dumbledore must have deliberately misrepresented the events when he “told Harry everything” the year before.
-In fact, Albus had told Harry nothing of the sort.
+In fact, Albus had told Harry nothing remotely associated with “everything”.

 And, even in the wake of DHs it is still fairly evident that Dumbledore seldom flat-out lies.
 Or, not without good reason.